mmbuw/massive-mobile-multiplayer/README.md

 `sudo iptables -A OUTPUT -p tcp --dport 53000 -j ACCEPT`

 If you want to keep these rules after a reboot, the `iptables-persistent` package helps.

+## Access to /dev/uinput
+In order to access the input device interface, MMMBall needs to have read and write access to /dev/uinput.
+In order to achieve this, one an add a group "udev_group" and add the current user to it.
+In order for this group to gain access to /dev/uinput, refer to this website: http://wahki.mameau.com/index.php?title=Advanced:udev-uinput-rules

 # Contributors
 Tim Weißker (tim.weissker@uni-weimar.de)<br>